AliRezaJoodi/Electronics_Exercises/PSU_DCDC_SEPIC_NonIso_Bipolar_Async_LT3757/README.md

-## SEPIC DC-DC Converter, Non-Isolated, Bipolar, Asynchronous, Based on LT3757
+## SEPIC DC-DC Converter, Non-Isolated, Bipolar, Non-Synchronous, Based on LT3757
 Note: The initial design is from the datasheet.
 I just adjusted it to fit my requirements.
 Note: An exercise to understand the DC-DC converter.